microsoft/OHDSIonAzure/pipelines/README.md

 The [vocabulary release pipeline](/pipelines/vocabulary_release_pipeline.yaml) will consume the pipeline artifacts built by the [vocabulary build pipeline](#vocabulary-build-pipeline), including the [dacpacs](https://docs.microsoft.com/en-us/sql/relational-databases/data-tier-applications/data-tier-applications?view=sql-server-ver15) and [sql scripts](/sql/scripts/Post_TF_Deploy.sql) to deploy the vocabulary in your Azure SQL CDM.

+This pipeline also incorporates the [sql test suite](/sql/tests/) as a step prior to publishing the dacpacs and sql scripts.

 This pipeline uses your [variable groups](/docs/update_your_variables.md) for your environment settings.

 This pipeline assumes that the [TF environment pipeline](#environment-pipeline), [infra setup](/infra/README.md), and the [vocabulary build pipeline](#vocabulary-build-pipeline) have been completed successfully in your environment.
 You can also refer to the [vocabulary setup](/docs/setup/setup_vocabulary.md) for additional guidance.